 OC’s fast paced environment required Scott to produce quickly in order to complete an average of 100 design projects each month.
 He experienced the wide variety of campus needs ranging from one sign to a 32-page magazine to a stage backdrop.
 Producing a high quality product with an eye on budget, while also understanding the needs of individual clients within the context of the university, proved to be a challenge.
 Developing these skills helped to prepare Scott for entrepreneurship.

 Scott launched his design studio in Denver, Colorado.
 Local coffee roasters and corporate clients soon expanded to include Realtors from Beverly Hills and educators from Sydney, Australia.
 At the peak of the design studio’s success, Scott’s work had also reached a climax.
 His leadership role did not provide the mentorship and growth he craved.
-Scott took a counter-intuitive career move and offered himself as an intern to Original Champions of Design (OCD) in New York City.
-Recognizing Scott as far more than an intern, they accepted him as a design director.
+Scott took a counter-intuitive career move, leaving a thriving company that he had started to become an employee of Original Champions of Design (OCD) in New York City.
+Scott made the move in hopes of elevating his brand strategy skills to match his design abilities.

 “OCD specializes in strategic brand identity systems and that became my new playground for challenge, risk-taking and professional growth,” Scott said.

-While at OCD, he refined his design and client relation skills working with clients like the NBA, MTV, New York Times Magazine and led a major rebranding project for Dartmouth University.
+While at OCD, he refined his design and client relation skills working with clients like the NBA, MTV, New York Times Magazine and worked on a major rebranding project for Dartmouth University.

 In 2017, Scott returned to Oklahoma City with wife Ashlee and daughter Sylva, re-engaged with OC as an adjunct professor and took on the career title of design director for Switch, a branding agency headquartered in Dallas, Texas.